Double-Opportunity Estimation via Altruism: Estimator Derivation

 Using (\ref{eq: D1 is 1D in u}), (\ref{eq:Hier:altruism equation prelim}) can be rewritten as

 revealing its dependence on the truncated conditional distribution of $u_1$\cite[Chapter 22]{Greene:2012}.

-We conclude with the next theorem, proven in Appendix~\ref{sec:app_proof_opt}. \begin{theorem} There exists at least one globally-optimal hierarchical solution.
+We conclude with the next theorem, the proof of which is deferred to Appendix~{\ref{sec:app_proof_opt_hier}}. \begin{theorem} There exists at least one globally-optimal hierarchical solution.
 All such solutions satisfy (\ref{eq:Hier:eq_from_first_derivatives_prelim}), and their (identical) cost is smaller than the MMSE. \end{theorem}